Malibu Grand Prix: Oklahoma City, Oklahoma

-Malibu Grand Prix in Oklahoma City was originally operated as Family Fun Park which was constructed in 1979 and had several water slides.
-The site was leased to Malibu Grand Prix in 1985.
-Malibu Grand Prix featured an arcade with an indoor slot car track, a go-kart track, and mini golf course.
-Malibu Grand Prix closed around 1993.
-The site was then reopened in the mid-1990s as America's Grand Prix.
-The America's Grand Prix had an arcade and a new NASCAR themed go-kart track, the mini golf course and water slides were removed.
-America's Grand Prix closed in the late 1990s and Frontier State Bank was built on the south half of the Grand Prix site in 2000.
-It was located on the east side of I-35 north of the SE 51st Street bridge.
+Malibu Grand Prix in Oklahoma City was constructed in 1979 and offered: An arcade game room, concessions and the Virage 3/4 scale race car on a timed 1/2-mile grand prix course.
+In the early 80's the youth kart was added to the offerings it was called the Road Runner under Waner Brother's ownership and later changed to the Mini-Virage.
+In the mid 80's another option was added, the Grand Virage was a 2-seater option with a lemans style body.
+The site next door (formerly Family Fun Park) was leased to Malibu Grand Prix in 1985.
+This property had four water slides, a game room, bumper boats, slick track go-karts and outdoor carnival games.
+It was operated as Malibu Fun Park for only one year.
+With the rise of home console gaming, Malibu Grand Prix OKC shifted from their arcade to an indoor slot track in an effort to capitalize on a new market in 1989.
+Malibu Grand Prix closed in 1993.
+The site was then reopened in 1995 as America's Grand Prix.
+The America's Grand Prix had an arcade and a new NASCAR themed go-kart "high banked" track.
+America's Grand Prix closed in the late 1990s, and Frontier State Bank was built on the south half of the Grand Prix site in 2000.
+It was located on the east side of I-35 north at 5016 North Prospect (which is now I-35 Service Road).

 Columbus, Ohio

 Columbus, Ohio had a Malibu Grand Prix located on the north side of the city on Schrock Road, visible from Interstate 71.
 The Columbus location was primarily the Grand Prix track, and had a relatively small arcade in comparison to other locations.
+However, under the leadership of Glen "PDB" Brown in the late 90s, it was one of the most profitable locations.
+Tomas de la Ovejas ran the track operations while Garen "G-Dog" C maintained the garage.
 Operations ceased in late 2001, and the building is now a school.
 Some portions of the track can be seen in the school's playground.

 Cincinnati (Sharonville), Ohio

 Cincinnati, Ohio, Malibu Grand Prix was located on Interstate 75 in Sharonville on Dowlin Drive and adjacent to Burbank's Real Bar-B-Q. The location was open until the late 1990s, when it was left vacant and eventually demolished to make way for a Hilton Garden Inn.
+The track record is said to have been 48.600, set in 1991.